 Secondly, it allows that particular sensor to record its value in the hardware monitor graph.

-From the Hardware Monitoring window you can see the historical data of the “ticked” sensors in graph form.
+You can see the historical data of the “ticked” sensors in graph form from the Hardware Monitoring window.

-The most important thing this windows shows is the minimum and maximum temperature the particular CPU sensor recorded in a short time period.
+The most important thing this window shows is the minimum and maximum temperature the particular CPU sensor recorded quickly.

 Step 4: Fire Up Your Game

 By default, on the top left side of the screen, you should now be able to view and monitor the value of all the sensors you have selected in real-time.